FlypMA/flyp-frontend/src/app/pages/company/README.md

 - Rights related to automated decision-making

 #### Security

-Information security practices and measures implemented by BetweenDeals.
+Information security practices and measures implemented by flyp.

 **Features:**

 - Security measures and practices
 - Data encryption and protection
 - Access controls and authentication